mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

  */
 ```

-Here we define the set of states `State`, the set of input types `InputType`, and the transition function `transition`
+Here we define the set of states `State`, the set of input types `InputType`, and the transition function `transition`.
 The sets for the variables and outputs of the FSM are not explicitly defined, but I provided example values that the variables and outputs can take in the comment.

 We'll now setup the FSM as a Cycle.js application.